Board of Directors

 Meanwhile, I became the Base Station Director and Paramedic Liason Physician at Beverly Hospital in L.A. and Attending Emergency Physician at Hollywood Presbyterian (One of the busiest private trauma centers in L.A. from 1984 to 1987).
 I have worked many settings including an eight year part-time stint at Kaiser Permanent ER in W.L.A., the ER in Marina del Rey, University of CA – L.A. starting as a Visiting Instructor in Emergency Medicine in 1987 to just recently, a nine year stint part-time at Olive View – U.C.L.A.
 Med Ctr and others.
 At age 65, I have paired down my Emergency Shifts and find myself more concerned with helping the practicing Emergentologist than the patient in the E.D.
 Helping with physician wellness can have an amplified ripple effect that helps many times the number of patients that I could manage.
 I have gone from gaining satisfaction as a “rescuer” to a more rewarding “rescuing the rescuer”.
 I hope that my role on the CAL/AAEM Board of Directors can help.
 I want anyone to feel free to write me and join me on my quest to make Emergency Practice Great Again. <- Just Kidding.
 But we need to ensure that ER Docs rights don’t erode, and the practice environment is optimized for patient care, not profits.
 Healthy Emergency Physicians practice better and longer.
 We deserve to practice in environments where we thrive.
 Patients are the ultimate benefactors.

-In his free time, he is busy planning his wedding next year, enjoys traveling around the world, and rooting on his Philadelphia Eagles!
+In his free time, he is busy traveling the world and rooting on his Philadelphia Eagles!

 Mark I. Langdorf, MD MHPE, FAAEM, FACEP, RDMS is Professor of Clinical Emergency Medicine at the University of California, Irvine.
 After medical school at UC San Diego, he did an EM residency, a fellowship in medical education and the Master degree in Health Professions Education at the University of Illinois, Chicago.
 He served as Program Director for the emergency medicine residency for 10 years, Medical Director of the Level I Trauma Center Emergency Department for 18 years, and Division Chief and then Department Chair for 20 years.
 He served as Associate Dean for Faculty Development and CME, and Director of the Academy for Innovation in Medical Education at UC Irvine.
 He also served as Senior Associate Dean for Medical Education, responsible for the entire medical school teaching program at UC Irvine.